Vincent Orange

-Vincent Bernard Orange Sr. (born April 11, 1957) is a former American politician from Washington, D.C., and former president of the D.C.
+Vincent Bernard Orange Sr. (born April 11, 1957) is an American former politician from Washington, D.C..
+A lawyer and a certified public accountant, Orange represented Ward 5 on the Council of the District of Columbia from 1999 to 2007, and was an at-large member from 2011 to 2016.
+He lost the June 2016 Democratic primary election to Robert White.
+Although his term was not due to end until January 2, 2017, Orange resigned from the council on August 15, 2016, after he became president of the D.C.
 Chamber of Commerce.
-An attorney and a certified public accountant, Orange represented Ward 5 on the Council of the District of Columbia from 1999 to 2007, and was an at-large member from 2011 to 2016.
-He lost the June 2016 Democratic primary election to Robert White.
-Although his term was not due to end until January 2, 2017, Orange resigned from the council effective August 15, 2016, in the wake of conflict of interest charges over his new employment at the Chamber of Commerce.

 Early years

 Vincent Bernard Orange was born April 11, 1957, and raised in Oakland, California.
 With a scholarship Orange attended Fountain Valley School of Colorado in Colorado Springs, Colorado.
 He graduated from the University of the Pacific, where he earned a Bachelor of Science in Business Administration in 1979 and a Bachelor of Arts in Communications in 1980.
 In 1983, he earned a Juris Doctor from Howard University School of Law.
 He worked as a senior tax accountant for accounting firm Arthur Andersen from 1983 to 1987.
 In 1988, he graduated from the Georgetown University Law Center, where he earned a Master of Laws in Taxation.
 Orange is a member of Alpha Phi Alpha fraternity.

 In 1981, Orange worked weekends as a security guard at the Washington Post, a position he kept for fourteen years.
 From 1987 to 1989, Orange worked for the district's department of finance and revenue.
 He was manager of the district's Tax Amnesty Program, and he was acting chief of the District's Office of Real Property Tax Assessment Services Division.
 In 1988, he served as a United States delegate to the United States/Japan Bilateral Session: "A New Era in Legal and Economic Relations" in Tokyo, Japan.
 In September 1990, he served as a delegate to the Moscow Conference on Law and Bilateral Economic Relations.